hoangquochung1110/static-site-generator/srcs/django-f-expression.md

 ```

 ### Summary
-Throughout the article, we pointed out two use cases of F() expression
+Throughout the article, we pointed out two use cases of F() expression:

 - Reduce the number of queries some operations require by getting the database, rather than Python, to do work.
 - Avoid race condition when two process retrieve and update the same instance.